basham/swit-workshop-writing/slides.md

 Notes:
 In general, do not use words that describe the what the user should do with their device, such as click a mouse, tap the screen, press a button, or see the printout.
 Instead, use words that describe the action the user wants to do with the interface, such as choose an option, select text, use search, or view more details.

+## Place critical info before a decision point

+> New password: **abc123**
+>
+> *Password must include a symbol*

+Notes:
+It is best to place critical information before a decision point.
+For example, if the instructions "password must include a symbol" is placed after the password field, then the user may not see the requirement until after they tried to enter a password.
+If it is placed before it, the user has a greater chance of success on the first try.